Research project / business internship

 Upload the final version of the report as Word file without the reference list to Ouriginal.
 The examiner should upload the printed report (summary) from Ouriginal in OSIRIS Case during the final assessment.

 We also expect examiners to check for plagiarism in source code texts.
 As examiner you can choose the right plagiarism detection tool applicable for your course.
 For instance MOSS (Measure Of Software Similarity) can be used.
 On the website you can obtain a manual after you register and obtain an account.
-You can use this article if you want more information what tool you can use.
+You can use this article on plagiarism detection tools if you want more information what tool you can use.

 Plagiarism check in case of confidentiality